 \section{Naturally Reductive Nearly Parallel $\G_2$--Spaces}

-Following \cite{AlSe,FKMS} a $\G_2$--structure on an oriented Riemannian manifold $(\,M^7,\,g\,)$ is a reduction of the $\SO(\,7\,)$--principal bundle of positive orthonormal frames to the subgroup $\G_2\,\subset\,\SO(\,7\,)$.
-Such a reduction is described by a $3$--form $\sigma$ which admits locally a presentation \eqref{eq:sigma} with respect to a positive orthonormal frame field $E_1,\,\ldots,\,E_7$.
-In particular $\sigma_p$ is a vector cross product for each $p\in M$.
-Then $M$ is equipped with a canonical spin structure, since $\G_2$ is simply connected.
-Also the spin--representation of $\G_2$ fixes a non--trivial vector.
-Therefore there exists a distinguished Killing spinor of unit length cf.~\cite[Ch.~3]{FKMS}.
+Following \cite{FKMS} and \cite[Chpt.
+5.2]{BG1}, a $\G_2$--structure on an oriented Riemannian manifold $(\,M^7,\,g\,)$ is a reduction of the $\SO(\,7\,)$--principal bundle of positive orthonormal frames to the subgroup $\G_2\,\subset\,\SO(\,7\,)$.
+This reduction is described by a $3$--form $\sigma$ which locally admits a coordinate representation \eqref{eq:sigma} with reference to a positive orthonormal frame field $\{E_1,\,\ldots,\,E_7\}$.
+In particular, $\sigma_p$ is a vector cross product for each $p\in M$.
+Then, $M$ is equipped with a canonical spin structure since $\G_2$ is simply connected.
+Moreover, the spin--representation of $\G_2$ fixes a non--trivial vector.
+Hence, there exists a distinguished spinor of unit length, cf.~\cite[Chpt.
+2]{FKMS}.

 \begin{remark} The group of automorphisms $\Aut(\,M,\,\sigma\,)\,:=\,\{\,f\, \colon\,M \widetilde \longrightarrow M,\, f^*\sigma\,=\,\sigma\,\}$ is a subgroup of $\Isom(\,M,\,g\,)$ since $\G_2\,\subset\,\O(\,7\,)$.
-However we do not automatically obtain a reduction of the holonomy group of $(\,M,\,g\,)$, since $\sigma$ is not necessarily parallel with respect to the Levi--Civita connection. \end{remark}
+However, we do not automatically obtain a reduction of the holonomy group of $(\,M,\,g\,)$ since $\sigma$ is not necessarily parallel with respect to the Levi--Civita connection. \end{remark}

-The analogue of a $6$--dimensional strict nearly K\"ahler manifold is a nearly parallel $G_2$--space:
+The analogue of a $6$--dimensional strict nearly K\"ahler manifold is a nearly parallel $\G_2$--space:

-\begin{definition} A $\G_2$--structure $\sigma$ is called nearly parallel, if there exists a constant $\tau_\circ\,\neq\,0$ such that for all $x\,\in\,T_pM$:
+\begin{definition} A $\G_2$--structure $\sigma$ is called nearly parallel if there exists a constant $\tau_\circ\,\neq\,0$ such that for all $X\,\in\,T_pM$:

 \end{definition}